-Visitors can also walk down the Freedom Walkway, an alley just steps from the diner.
+Visitors can also walk down the Freedom Walkway, an alley just steps from the diner on Main Street.
 This walkway holds a mural that honors the history of the social justice strides that have been made in the Rock Hill community.
 You can find the meanings of the pieces within the mural here.
-At the end of the alley, you’ll find descriptions about those that were an integral part in making change.
+At the end of the alley, you’ll find descriptions about those that were an integral part of making change.